mendix/docs/content/releasenotes/developer-portal/mendix-cloud.md

 #### Improvements

-* We have improved the environment details by making the PostgreSQL version dynamic using the information available from the service broker.
+* We improved the environment details by making the PostgreSQL version dynamic using the information available from the service broker.

 #### Fixes

-* We fixed an issue where the free application environment page was showing deployed in cloud while it was not.
+* We fixed an issue where the free application environment page showed an app as deployed in Mendix Cloud when it was not.

 ### July 15th, 2021